 Man made landmarks

 - Lelu ruins (Leluh) – Federated States of Micronesia, Kosrae.
-The former capital of Kosrae, developed circa 1400 AD and inhabited until the coming of Europeans in 19th century, when some 1,500 people lived in the city.
+The former capital of Kosrae, developed around 1400 AD and inhabited until the coming of Europeans in the 19th century, when some 1,500 people lived in the city.
 This large island city now has ruins of more than 100 walled enclosures made of stone, royal burial compounds and shrines.

 - Nan Madol – Federated States of Micronesia, Pohnpei.
 Unique archaeological monument in this part of the world – ruins of prehistoric city.
 Consists of nearly 100 artificial islets with massive stone walls, with the largest stones weighing up to 50 tons.
 A capital of Saudeleur dynasty.
-The megalithic structures were built in 12th – 13th century and inhabited until the early 14th century.
+The megalithic structures were built in the 12th – 13th century and inhabited until the early 14th century.

 - Arorae navigational stones - Kiribati, Gilbert Islands, Arorae.
 Eight of upright corall slabs, which long ago have been arranged in the northern tip of Arorae island and served as a navigational aid for seafarers.